 GBP LIBOR.

-A putative class action alleging manipulation of the Pound Sterling (GBP) LIBOR remains pending in the SDNY.
-On 21 December 2018, the court partially granted defendants' motions to dismiss the action, dismissing all claims against Deutsche Bank.
+A putative class action alleging manipulation of the Pound Sterling (GBP) LIBOR remains pending.
+On 21 December 2018, the SDNY partially granted defendants' motions to dismiss the action, dismissing all claims against Deutsche Bank.
 On 16 August 2019, the court denied plaintiffs' motion for partial reconsideration of the court's 21 December 2018 decision.
-Plaintiffs have filed a notice of appeal.
+Plaintiffs have filed a notice of appeal; the US Court of Appeals for the Second Circuit has ordered that the appeal be held in abeyance pending that court's decision in the appeal of the SIBOR and SOR class action.

 CHF LIBOR.

-A putative class action alleging manipulation of the Swiss Franc (CHF) LIBOR remains pending in the SDNY.
-On 16 September 2019, the court granted defendants' motion to dismiss action, dismissing all claims against Deutsche Bank.
-Plaintiffs have filed a notice of appeal.
+A putative class action alleging manipulation of the Swiss Franc (CHF) LIBOR remains pending.
+On 16 September 2019, the SDNY granted defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank.